dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 1.4.
 Development and Testing Life cycle
 ---------------------

-Both Manual Testing & Automated Testing have their own advantages and disadvantages.
+Both Manual Testing & Automated Testing have their advantages and disadvantages.
 - For smaller applications, Manual Testing is beneficial at the same time
 - Large enterprise applications Automated Testing play an important role
 - Some project/software application (in which requirements changes frequently, R & D Projects) Manual Testing is the best option